AntonStrand/1dv600-lab/need-to-know/theme-2.md

   __Collaboration__ - Communication (Interaction) and how the objects message each other.

   #### Design patterns
+ The pattern is a description of the problem and the essence of its solution, so that the solution may be reused in different settings.
+The pattern is not a detailed specification.
+Rather, you can think of it as a description of accumulated wisdom and experience, a well-tried solution to a common problem.

+ "_Patterns and Pattern Languages are ways to describe best practices, good designs, and capture experience in a way that it is possible for others to reuse this experience._"

   1. __Creational pattern__ - Addresses the problem of creating objecs.
 E.g. The Singleton - 1 global instance
   2. __Structual pattern__ - A way to put objects together.
 (Relationship) E.g. The Adapter - adapts the data to fit the method.
   3. __Behavioral pattern__ - Increase the flexibility to communicate between classifiers. - The Observer - Having objects (obeservers) be notified when something happens in the "main" object.
 This allows all everybody interessed to be informed without having to have a direct connection to the "main" class.